 The best way to monitor the humidity in the tank is to get hygrometer.
 This will allow you to accurately check the humidity in the tank at all times.

-I actually recommend using a digital contactless one.
-Here I share the exact model I use and why I recommend you use it too.
+You can see the tank equipment I recommend using in this post here… Where I share the exact equipment I use and why I recommend you use them too.

-If you don’t want to read the post & review then you can check out the latest price of the thermometer over on Amazon…
+If you don’t want to read the post & review then you can check out our recommended thermometer directly over on Amazon…

 If the humidity in your Bearded Dragons tank in higher than 40% for a long period of time then this isn’t ideal for your Bearded Dragon.